Pork Rack and Crackling

 Here I served the roast pork and crackling with some sauteed Brussel sprouts, some baked carrots and honey roasted parsnips that can cook in the oven with the roast and the potatoes, and some orange and cranberry stuffing.
 What a treat!

-Good luck cooking your first pork rack and crackling.
+Good luck cooking your first roast rack or pork and crackling.
 I hope it works out well.

-If you do, please let me know how you get on in the comments section below!
+If you do try this recipe, please let me know how you get on in the comments section below!

 How to cook a rack of pork in the oven